nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 ### Consultations:

-* Carry on as normal entering notes in the current solution and manually transfer these to the new system as part of the data re-entry process once you have gone live.
+* Carry on as normal entering notes in the current system and manually transfer these to the new system as part of the data re-entry process once you have gone live.
 Having Clinicians and staff to re-enter this data helps to reduce re-interpretation of what the data is meant to be.

-* It should be possible to copy and paste the free text from the current solution consultations  into the new solution, however coded data will need to be entered manually.
+* It should be possible to copy and paste the free text from the current system consultations  into the new system, however coded data will need to be entered manually.

 * The practice should have access to the previous system for several weeks post Go-Live, however should this not be the case or you still have data to enter at the end of this period then the practice staff may need to print out the remaining consultations or data from the previous system.